Subscribe via Email

 Category Archives: Guest Bloggers

-Michael and I have written about California’s efforts to leverage online education to address the challenge of students having access to needed courses, but it would help to hear what students have to say.
-Towards that end, I am sharing … Continue reading
+By Phil HillMore Posts (302) Michael and I have written about California’s efforts to leverage online education to address the challenge of students having access to needed courses, but it would help to hear what students have to say.
+Towards … Continue reading

-Instructure took another step this past week to establish Canvas as a true learning platform, moving beyond the traditional bounds of an LMS.
-The company announced the upcoming release of the Canvas App Center, scheduled for availability at the same time as … Continue reading
+By Phil HillMore Posts (302) Instructure took another step this past week to establish Canvas as a true learning platform, moving beyond the traditional bounds of an LMS.
+The company announced the upcoming release of the Canvas App Center, scheduled for availability … Continue reading

-How many times have you heard the statement that ‘MOOCs have a completion rate of 10%’ or ‘MOOCs have a completion rate of less than 10%’?
-The meme seems to have developed a life of its own, but try to … Continue reading
+By Phil HillMore Posts (302) How many times have you heard the statement that ‘MOOCs have a completion rate of 10%’ or ‘MOOCs have a completion rate of less than 10%’?
+The meme seems to have developed a life of … Continue reading